-Build Hope in your Teenager: What makes us get up in the morning, look forward to our day?
-What makes us do things that we do?
-They all stem from a simple, yet very powerful word.
+Build Hope in your Teenager: What makes up get up in the morning, look forward to.
+What makes us do things that we do… they call stem from a simple yet very powerful word.
 HOPE.

-As parents we need to build hope in our teenagers.
-In Christianity, we say that hope is one of the three things that last.
+As parents we need to build hope in your teenager.
+In Christianity we say that hope is one of the three things that last.

 Hope makes us stable.
-Hope gives us courage to face life, and joy to endure and overcome it.
+It gives us courage to face life and joy to endure and overcome it.
 It is the dreams that feeds up.
-It is hope which makes us get past and through tough times.
-Therefore, it’s no wonder we need hope to survive.
+It is hope which makes us get past through tough times.
+No wonder we need hope to survive.

-One of the main reasons people commit suicide is because they have lost hope.
+And one of the main reason people commit suicide is because they have lost hope.

-I cannot say that I am not a concerned parent.
-The purpose of my blog is to ease the pain of one worried parent.
-It is not possible If I do not spend time addressing the topic of “Hope”.
+I cannot say that I am a concerned parent.
+And the purpose of my blog is to ease the pain of one worried parent.
+If I do not spend time addressing the topic of “Hope”.
 And how to build hope in your teenager.

 Topics Covered in This Blog